mraymer/data-science-independent-study/README.md

-## Learning Python
+# Data Science Independent Study
-Repo for learning gitHub and Python
+## A repository template for learning the fundamentals of data science and machine learning
+See the related project and issue list for details.